Optimization with Constraint Learning: A Framework and Survey: General Description of Framework

 \subsection{Step 1: Setup of the Conceptual Optimization Model}

-A graphical overview of this first step is given in Figure \ref{fig:step1}.
-It consists of five sub-steps, of which the first three are also commonly performed in traditional operations research (OR) modeling.
-This initial stage is usually done in collaboration with domain experts.
+This initial step is usually done in collaboration with domain experts.
 This step begins with (i) defining the decision variables and parameters involved, and (ii) defining those constraints that are easy to model manually.
+After this, the constraint(s) to be learned can be included.
+Finally, any additional auxiliary constraints required to facilitate the constraint learning process may be added.
+A broad formulation of all the fundamental aspects that characterize optimization with constraint learning is given as: